ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 ## Parting Words

-If you are someone who hasn't experienced this Volunteer-based approach, I urge you to not be quick to dismiss it, making the same mistake I did.
-I understand that it would be hard to bring about this change... but trying is free.
+If you are someone who hasn't experienced this volunteer-based approach, I urge you to not be quick to dismiss it, making the same mistake I did.

+I understand that it would be hard to bring about this change.
+I also understand that a process that works for some organizations might not work for others.
+There are a lot of factors in play: the kind of workload, size of the team, kind of experience the members have, if what you work on is always too context heavy or not, stage the organization is in etc. But I do find value in trying new things out.

 Who knows, maybe the change ends up positively affecting your team's stress levels, increasing the quality and throughput, and making everyone more happy...?<br>
 Who knows? <sup>(hint: you can get to)</sup>